Templum-Deam-Luna/luna-civitatem/ordinances.md

 * Hanes Mall, Winston-Salem, NC: 1,558,860 sqft [GLA]
 * SouthPark Mall, Charlotte, NC: 1,676,223 sqft [GLA]

-* [ ] Stores on the ground floor must keep their windows open, always displaying something or allowing view into the store.
-This is targeting vape shops that cover their windows to stop any prying eyes&hellip; They can go on the second floor.
+* [ ] Stores on the ground floor must keep their windows open, always displaying something or allowing visibility into the store.
+	* This is targeting vape shops that cover their windows to stop any prying eyes&hellip; They can go on the second floor if they do not wish to comply.
 * [ ] Gyms are not allowed on the first floor, except a narrow entrance as desired, but no more than about 30 feet wide facing the street.
 * [ ] The city's Thoroughfares must be lined with commercial property.
 Prefer retail on the